bcdurden/airgapping-made-easy/README.md

 # Airgapping made easy with RKE2 and Rancher

 ## Intro
-In this repo, we're going to cover creation of an RKE2 cluster into Harvester using an airgapped process (aka Bootstrap!).
+In this repo, we're going to cover creation of an `RKE2` cluster into `Harvester` using an airgapped process (aka Bootstrap!).
 We'll follow that up by installing Rancher on top of RKE2.
-We're going to do all of this using Terraform.
+We're going to do all of this using `Terraform`.
 Terraform allows us to declaratively define our environment in code and then create that environment in a straight-forward (and sustainable) way.

 ## TL;DR
 You're here and you want to go REAL fast?
 There's a couple things you'll need to ensure are setup before you're done.
 All of that is defined here and within the [manual install doc](./manual_install.md).
 If you're wanting to dive in a bit deeper into some concepts around Airgapping, continue reading!